dennisXZX/web-developer-notes/Git.md

 git flow release finish '0.1.0'
 ```

-- `hotfix` branch is based on `master` branch in order to quicly patch production releases.
+- `hotfix` branch is based on `master` branch in order to quicly patch production releases

 ```
 // create a hotfix branch